dvrico/dvrico.github.io/_posts/2015-03-11-what-is-a-static-site-generator.md

 ==============

 Well, it's a static-site generator!
 But more importantly, it's what was used to build this blog.
-It's a generator that can create blogs very quickly and painlessly.
+Jekyll is  a generator that can create blogs very quickly and painlessly.
 It converts [Markdown](https://daringfireball.net/projects/markdown/) into HTML and renders [Liquid](https://github.com/Shopify/liquid/wiki) nomenclature.
 In the end, you'll end up writing something like this: